 So, even though location isn’t something you have much control over, even if you are far from the centroid, you can still take advantage of the other ranking factors and rank above a competitor who has poor optimisation despite their closer proximity to the centroid of your geographic location.

 It is worth noting that if you are outside of the city, you won’t have much chance of ranking for that city unless you decide to open another office inside the city perimeter (many businesses are now doing exactly that).
 You would then need to switch your attention to multi-location local SEO.

-The general rule of thumb here is to use your website homepage as the website url for GMB.
-If your business has multiple locations, you should have a seperate GMB page for each location and GMB page should be linked to the URL of the landing page for that location.
+The general rule of thumb here is to use your website homepage as the website URL for GMB.
+If your business has multiple locations, you should have a separate GMB page for each location and GMB page should be linked to the URL of the landing page for that location.

 Google pulls a lot of information from your Google My Business page and your designated landing page.
 It will decide whether the information you have submitted is trustworthy through consistency checking and on page signals.

 Make sure you enter the correct category for your business because entering the wrong category may be enough to stop you ranking.